jipolanco/BSplineKit.jl/README.md

 - B-spline bases of arbitrary order on uniform and non-uniform grids;

-- evaluation of splines and derivatives;
+- evaluation of splines and their derivatives, as well as data interpolation;

-- spline interpolation of data on grids;

-- basis recombination, for generating bases satisfying homogeneous boundary conditions.
+- basis recombination, for generating bases satisfying homogeneous boundary conditions, using linear combinations of B-splines.
   A wide variety of boundary conditions is supported, including Dirichlet, Neumann, Robin, and more complex variants;